Rules and Regulations

 In Game Behavior

 Players must be present and in voice call (cannot deafen or mute, under the discretion of the captain) until the end of the series.
-Those that break the rules will be spoken to by Lord Tubbington (Disciplinary Committee) and punishments will be evaluated.
+Those that break the rules will be spoken to admins and punishments will be evaluated.

 4. Game Rules